Posted on 05/06/2020 at 08:00 AM by Crystal Harrison

 Next, it’s important to think about your current financial situation, including considering all of the factors of owning construction equipment.
 There is a higher upfront cost when buying compared to renting, and it also comes along with ongoing costs such as maintenance, insurance, and storage, which may be covered by another party when renting.
 Buying can certainly be a great decision in many situations as it can be cheaper over the long term; you simply need to honestly assess the costs that come along with it, similar to purchasing a house.

 Another aspect to consider for your business is the availability of the equipment, and how flexible you need to be with it.
 When you own the heavy equipment, you can be more flexible in using it when you need it, as it is always available to you.
 When renting, you may not have the luxury of having the right piece of equipment available if you need it within a short timeframe.

 When it comes to renting, some of the advantages are the lower initial investment you’ll face, the access you potentially have to a wide range of equipment to find what suits the needs for your job, and the fact that all of the incidental costs that come along with owning heavy equipment is handled by another party.
 Some of the advantages of buying are that it is often cheaper over the long term, you can potentially get a return on your investment by selling it when you are finished using it, and you have more flexibility to use the equipment when needed.

 In the end, there is no right or wrong answer, as it simply depends on your situation and needs.
-If you have any questions or looking to rent or buy your construction and farm equipment, talk to us at Ranko Equipment today.
-We can help you walk through your needs to find out what might be the best decision for you.
+If you have any questions or are looking to buy, contact us at Ranko Equipment today.